onymco/guide.onym.co/_resources/08-agencies-and-services.md

 - [Name Ninja](https://www.nameninja.com)

-  A buyer's broker specializing in deep research on hard to acquire domains and negotiating big ticket sales.
+  A buyer's broker specializing in deep research on hard to acquire domains and negotiating big ticket purchases.

 ### Naming Agencies